eddieantonio/induce-gcc-errors/README.md

 # C errors

-This repository induces the top 20 errors from Cormac Murray's 2019 MSc Thesis.
+This repository induces the top 20 C error messages from Cormac Murray's 2019 MSc Thesis.

 # How to use